ChristianKapita/Jquery-Day_Work_Planner/README.md

 # Jquey-Day_Work_Planner

 ## Discription
 This project consist of a simple  day planenr application that allows the user to save events for each hour of the day.
-Tha app loops through hours fro, 11 am - 7 pm.
+Tha app loops through hours from 11 am - 7 pm.
 User will enter and save a work to be done into any field.
-Data will be saved to the browser- Using local storage
+Data will be saved to the browser- Using local storage.
-The past hours are The past hours are highlighted gray, the current hour red, and future hours green.
+The past hours are highlighted gray, the current hour red, and future hours green.

 ## Technologies used :
 ### 1. Html